Mind Matters Mental Health Checks

 - Combining it with the context in which it was generated.

-To put you in touch with employee worries and anxieties and help inform actions you might take at an organisational level to address any work related stressors.
 In the example above, “Career” was most frequently mentioned together with words such as; re-structuring, rationalising, relocating.
 It was rarely mentioned together with words such as; thwarted ambition and discrimination.

-Mind Matters Mental Health Assessments generate a rich database of measures about your employees which we’ll mine for insights and ideas for targeting occupational health provision and proactive wellness initiatives at the specific needs of your business.
+Mind Matters Mental Health Checks generate a rich database of measures about your employees which we’ll mine for insights and ideas for targeting occupational health provision and proactive wellness initiatives at the specific needs of your business.

 Annual workforce health Insights can be provided free of charge if at least 100 health assessments have been purchased during that year.